-Display messages Possible causes/consequences and ► Solutions Blind Spot Assist Inoperative Blind Spot Assist is faulty.▶ Visit a qualified specialist workshop.
-Blind Spot Assist Currently Unavail.
-See Operator's Man- ual Blind Spot Assist is temporarily inoperative.
+Display me ssages Possible causes/consequences and ► Solutions Blind Spot Inoperativ Blind Spot Assist is faulty.▶ Visit a qualified specialist workshop.
+Blind Spot Currently See Operat ual Unavail.
+Blind Spot Assist is temporarily inoperative.
 Possible causes: You have attached a trailer.
 The sensors in the rear bumper are dirty.
 The function is impaired due to heavy rain or snow.
 The radar sensor system is temporarily inoperative, e.g. due to electromagnetic radiation emitted by nearby TV or radio stations or other sources of electromagnetic radiation.
 The system is outside the operating temperature range.
 Once the causes listed above no longer apply, the display message goes out and Blind Spot Assist is operational again.
 If the display message does not disappear: Pull over and stop the vehicle, paying attention to road and traffic conditions.
 Secure the vehicle to prevent it from rolling away (▷ page 133).
 Switch off the engine.
-Clean the sensors in the rear bumper (▷ page 258).
+Clean the sensors in the rear bumper (▷ page 266).
 Restart the engine.

-Tires Display messages Possible causes/consequences and Solutions Adjust Tire Pressure The tire pressure is too low in at least one of the tires, or the tire pressure difference between the wheels is too great.
-Check the tire pressure at the next opportunity (▷ page 275).
+Tires S Display messages Possible causes/consequences and ► Solutions lay Adjust Tire Pressure The tire pressure is too low in at least one of the tires, or the tire pressure difference between the wheels is too great.
+Check the tire pressure at the next opportunity (▷ page 284).
 If necessary, correct the tire pressure.
-Restart the tire pressure monitor (▷ page 278).
-Check Tires An additional warning tone sounds.
+Restart the tire pressure monitor (▷ page 287). er and disp Check Tires An additional warning tone sounds.
 The tire pressure in one or more tires has dropped significantly.
 The display shows the wheel position.
 WARNING Underinflated tires pose the following risks: The tires may burst, especially as the load and vehicle speed increase.
 The tires may wear excessively and/or unevenly, which may greatly impair tire traction.
 The handling as well as steering and braking characteristics may be severely affected.
 There is a risk of an accident.
 Stop the vehicle without making any sudden steering or braking maneuvers.
 Pay attention to the traffic conditions while doing so.
 Secure the vehicle to prevent it from rolling away (▷ page 133).
-Check the tires and, if necessary, change the wheel (▷ page 287).
+Check the tire pressure (▷ page 284).
 If necessary, correct the tire pressure.
-Warning Tire Mal- function The tire pressure in one or more tires has dropped suddenly.
+On-board computer and displays Warning Tire Mal- function The tire pressure in one or more tires has dropped suddenly.
 The display shows the wheel position. ▲ WARNING Driving with a flat tire poses a risk of the following hazards: A flat tire affects the ability to steer or brake the vehicle.
 You could then lose control of the vehicle.
 Continued driving with a flat tire will cause excessive heat build-up and possibly a fire.
 There is a risk of an accident.
 Stop the vehicle without making any sudden steering or braking maneuvers.
 Pay attention to the traffic conditions while doing so.
 Secure the vehicle to prevent it from rolling away (▷ page 133).
-Check the tires and, if necessary, change the wheel (▷ page 287).
+Check the tires and, if necessary, change the wheel (▷ page 296).
 Tire Pressure Moni- tor Currently Unavailable Due to a source of radio interference, no signals can be received from the wheel sensors.
 The tire pressure monitor is temporarily malfunc- tioning.
 The tire pressure monitor restarts automatically as soon as the prob- lem has been solved.